A comprehensive guide to Seascape photography.

 2.- A good quality tripod is your second best friend as most of the time it will be at or in the water.
-Normally tripods are on dry land and the only vibrations they recieve are wind based but while in the water you have another variable, the water itself rushing past and around the tripods legs.
-The draging and pushing and pulling on your tripod while at the waters edge are difficult to control but I have a few tips further down this post for anyone new to this genre.
+Normally tripods are on dry land and the only vibrations they receive are wind-based but while in the water you have another variable, the water itself rushing past and around the legs of the tripod.
+The dragging and pushing and pulling on your tripod while at the water's edge is difficult to control but I have a few very helpful tips further down this post for anyone new to this genre.

 3.- Your Camera and Lens.
-Yes that was to be expected I suppose :-) a good few lens cleaning clothes or wet wipes are also vital, fighting with the mist and spray can be a constant battle.
-I use a Nikon D810 with a variety of lenses depending on the situation, it's a fantastic camera for this line of work, a real monster
+Yes, that was to be expected I suppose :-) a good few lens cleaning cloths or wet wipes are also vital, fighting with the mist and spray can be a constant battle.
+I use a Nikon D850 and a D810 with a variety of lenses depending on the situation, the D850 is a fantastic camera for this line of work, a real monster.

 4.- Filters are a seascape photographers best friend and vital for creating the effect you want.

 My go-to filters are Formatt Hitech Firecrest filters, I use 6 &10 stop Neutral density filters and 3 & 5 stop hard nd grads.
 They are usually the only filters I use.
 I am an official ambassador for their products and can offer a discount or Promo code HAYES10 via their website.
 Click Here for their latest up to date special offers.